Faka throwing knife

 thickness: 5 mm

-The blade is of course dull.
-It has a flat blade ridge of 1 mm that protects your palms, flexibly permitting for example a confident hammer grip on both blade and handle.
+The blade is of course dull to protect your palms, flexibly permitting for example a confident hammer grip on both blade and handle.

 Closeup: The tip of the Faka throwing knife is sturdy and bites well into wood The tip of the knife is rather pointy - but not honed to a pin point.
 Bevelling on the back of the blade means the knife will enter the wood especially well.